SAP and Boiler Efficiencies

 To determine boiler efficiencies, a ‘Standard Assessment Procedure’ more commonly known as SAP, is used.
 SAP is the Government’s standard method for energy rating in the United Kingdom.
 SAP ratings enable the comparison of energy efficiencies and demonstrate the likely effect of improvements to a property in terms of energy use.

-The changes between SAP 2005 and SAP 2009 focus on improving the accuracy of the way the efficiencies are worked out.
-SAP 2009 incorporates a key revision in the assumed carbon emissions per kWh of oil used by the boiler.
-It may appear that the efficiencies of boilers have reduced with SAP 2009, but it is important to understand that the new methodology gives a more realistic estimate of the average annual boiler efficiency when installed in typical conditions, based on evidence from recent independent testing and field trials.
+SAP 2009 focuses on improving the accuracy of the way the efficiencies are worked out.
+It incorporates a key revision over the previous 2005 procedure, in the assumed carbon emissions per kWh of oil used by the boiler.
+It may appear that the efficiencies of boilers reduced with SAP 2009, but it is important to understand that the new methodology gives a more realistic estimate of the average annual boiler efficiency when installed in typical conditions, based on evidence from recent independent testing and field trials.